Eight Forest Lane

 Step-By-Step Instructions

 To start, you are going to want to grab two pots, one to cook the pasta and one for the sauce.
-You’ll also need a 20 cm x 30 cm baking dish and a rubber spatula or whisk.
+You’ll also need a whisk and/or a rubber spatula.

 If the sauce gets too thick, simply add a little more milk.
 Give the sauce a taste and adjust the salt if necessary.